wallstop/DxState/Samples~/Bootstrap/README.md

 This sample installs a ready-to-use GameObject (`StateStack_Bootstrap.prefab`) that demonstrates how to:

-- Host a `StateStackManager` on a persistent object.
+- Host a `StateStackManager` on a persistent object with the new **Beginner Setup** inspector controls.
-- Ensure a `MessagingComponent` is present so stack events emit DxMessaging notifications.
+- Automatically ensure a `MessagingComponent` is present so stack events emit DxMessaging notifications.
-- Register `GameState` components automatically and push an initial state during startup using `StateStackBootstrapper`.
+- Register `GameState` components automatically and push an initial state during startup (the prefab still ships with `StateStackBootstrapper` for legacy scenes, but the manager now exposes the same options directly).
+- Surface push/pop events through `StateStackFacade` so UI can listen via `UnityEvent<GameState>`.

 ## Using the sample

 1. Import the sample via **Window ▸ Package Manager ▸ DxState ▸ Samples**.
 2. Drag `StateStack_Bootstrap.prefab` into your scene.
-3. Add or duplicate `GameState` components as children to build your flow; the bootstrapper will discover them on Awake and optionally push the first state.
+3. Add or duplicate `GameState` components as children to build your flow; the manager (or bootstrapper, if kept for backwards compatibility) will discover them on Awake and optionally push the first state.
-4. Use the attached `StateStackDiagnosticsOverlay` (toggle with F9 at runtime) to inspect the active stack and recent events.
+4. Use the attached `StateStackFacade` events to wire menu buttons without touching code, or rely on the `StateStackDiagnosticsOverlay` (toggle with F9 at runtime) to inspect the active stack and recent events.
-5. Adjust the bootstrapper options to control registration, forced overrides, or the initial state to activate.
+5. Adjust the manager's Beginner Setup or the bootstrapper options to control registration, forced overrides, or the initial state to activate.

 The included `ExampleGameState` script shows how to extend `GameState` to react to stack transitions.